gregurco/jobeet-tutorial/docs/days/day-11.md

 ### Create Migration

-We created `User` entity but we still don’t have `users` table in database.
+We created `User` entity, but we still don’t have `users` table in database.
 Run next command and create migration with difference between entities set and database state:

 ```bash